boilingdata/boilingdata-dsa-sdk/README.md

 ORDER BY  "Name";
 ```

-On a first call, BoilingData service renders the JS function template with the provided parameters in the SQL query, creates the actual Function, and invokes it with a pre-defined set of parameters (e.g. `{ AWS: AWS, region: 'us-east-1' }`, where `AWS` is `aws-sdk` instance).
-The function must return JSON array of Objects.
-Boiling will infer types from the returned JSON, create a new in-memory table (e.g. on DuckDB) and push the Objects as rows into it.
+Boiling renders the function template with parameters parsed from SQL, calls the function, infers types from the returned JSON, create a new in-memory table (e.g. on DuckDB), inserts the Objects as rows into it, and runs your SQL over it.

 After the first call, the API call results are cached in an in-memory SQL database table and can be re-used for various SQL queries.
 Thus, further queries using the same DSA and parameters will not invoke the DSA application but re-use the cached results in the SQL Table.